giry-dev/mangrove-docs/docs/developers/contracts/technical-references/taking-and-making-offers/taker-order/README.md

 #### Inputs

 * `olkey` same as previously.
-* `takerWants` raw amount of outbound token the taker wants.
+* `takerWants` raw amount of _outbound_ token the taker wants.
 Must fit on 160 bits.
+The market order will stop as soon as `takerWants` _outbound_ tokens have been bought.
+It is conceptually similar to a _buy order_.
 * `takerGives` raw amount of _inbound_ token the taker gives.
 Must fit on 160 bits.
+The market order will continue until `takerGives` _inbound_ tokens have been spent.
+It is conceptually similar to _sell order_.
 * `fillWants` same as previously.

 #### Outputs